fleetdm/fleet/handbook/brand.md

 The following is our handy guide to editor bliss at Fleet, but first, let's start by looking at some common content types that require an editor pass.

 - Docs and Handbook pages.
-- Look into the editor protocol for social media posts.

 ### How to edit recently merged Pull Requests for the handbook and docs